mindkin/hourfleet/docs/howitworks.md

 Only when the above requirements are met, will the car appear in the search results (and on the map) as 'Available'.
 Otherwise it appears in the search results (and on the map) as 'Coming Soon', and cannot be booked or used.

-> Note: At any time, any of the car's verifications and any of the car owners' verifications may become unverified (some are time based, some are action based - see [Verifications](#verifications) for more details), at which point the car becomes unavailable, and dissapears from the list of 'available' cars in search results.
+> Note: At any time, any of the car's verifications and any of the car owners' verifications may become unverified (some are time based, some are action based - see [Verifications](#verifications) for more details), at which point the car becomes unavailable, and disappears from the list of 'available' cars in search results (still visible on the 'unavailable' cars in search results.

 For car owners (P2P or B2C), it is imperative that they get themselves and their cars verified, and stay verified if the cars are to be used.